 Dissemination of Your Personally Identifiable Information

-In addition, the information that you voluntarily submit through e-mails will be disclosed to Commonwealth employees or officials with a "need to know" for purposes of fulfilling their job responsibilities.
-They will only use the information to answer your questions, respond to any requests for assistance, and fulfill the Commonwealth's legal obligations.
-Where appropriate, we may provide the information submitted by you to the person or company that is the subject of your inquiry, or to a government agency responsible for the matters referred to in your communication.
+We will collect and aggregate the information you provide through surveys and through the EOHHS Portal’s collection of non-personally identifying analytics data for purposes of market research to improve the Offerings by making them more responsive to customer needs.
+Where appropriate, we may provide the information you submitted voluntarily through an e-mail to the person or company that is the subject of your inquiry, or to a government agency responsible for the matters referred to in your communication.

 Your Access and Opportunity to Correct

-The Public Records Law and the Fair Information Practices Act provide you certain rights to get information about you that is in our records.
+The “Public Records Law” and the “Fair Information Practices Act” provide you certain rights to get information about you that is in our records.
 To learn more about the circumstances under which you can get and correct this information, please click on the above references to these laws.

 Special Protections Against Misuse Of Personally Identifiable Information Within Commonwealth Offices

 An “Internet Protocol Address” or “IP Address” is a series of numbers that identifies each computer and machine connected to the Internet.
 An IP address enables a server on a computer network to send you the file that you have requested on the Internet.
-The IP address disclosed to us might identify the computer from which you are accessing the Internet, or a server owned by your Internet Service Provider.
+The IP address disclosed to us may identify the computer from which you are accessing the Internet, or a server owned by your Internet Service Provider.
 Because it is machine-specific, rather than person-specific, an IP address is not, in and of itself, personally identifiable information.

-“Weblog” or “Blog" A weblog or blog is a website, usually maintained by an individual with regular entries of commentary, descriptions of events, or other material such as graphics or video.
+“Weblog” or “Blog”.
+A weblog or blog is a Web site, usually maintained by an individual with regular entries of commentary, descriptions of events, or other material such as graphics or video.
 Government blogs typically provide commentary and news on topics related to the government agency hosting the blog.
 A typical blog combines text, images, and links to other blogs, Web pages, and other media related to the topic, and enables readers to leave comments in an interactive format.